Matt Dunn (cricketer)

-Matthew Peter Dunn (born 5 May 1992) is an English cricketer.
-Dunn is a left-handed batsman who bowls right-arm fast-medium.
-He was born in Egham, Surrey.
+Matthew Peter Dunn (born 5 May 1992) is an English former professional cricketer.
+He was a left-handed batsman who bowled right-arm fast-medium.

+Career

-Dunn has previously represented England Under-19s, having made his debut for the team against Bangladesh Under-19s in a Youth One Day International in 2009.
+Dunn represented England Under-19s, having made his debut for the team against Bangladesh Under-19s in a Youth One Day International in 2009.
 Following this he went on to play Youth Test and Youth Twenty20 Internationals.
 During the 2010 season, he made his first-class debut for Surrey against the touring Bangladeshis.
 He made three further first-class appearances for Surrey the following season, against Cambridge MCCU, and in the County Championship against Derbyshire and Gloucestershire.
 In his four first-class appearances to date, he has taken 9 wickets at an average of 26.77, with best figures of 5/56.
 His maiden five wicket haul came against Derbyshire, in his first County Championship match.

-Dunn also made his List A debut in the 2011 season, though not for Surrey.
+Dunn also made his List A debut in the 2011 season though not for Surrey.
 It instead came for an England Player Development XI against the touring Sri Lanka A team.
 He took the wickets of Bhanuka Rajapaksa and Sajeewa Weerakoon for the cost of 32 runs from 6 overs.

+Dunn was Surrey's leading first-class wicket-taker in 2014 with 47.
+He received a call up to the England Lions four day squad in December 2014 for the tour of South Africa.
+After a decent 2015 two Championship games was all he managed across 2016 and 2017 as injuries hampered his progress.
+Dunn was part of the Surrey team that won the 2018 County Championship.
+Dunn showed signs of getting back to his very best when he ran through Somerset with 5 for 43 in a first class match at Guildford in 2019.

+Dunn was part of the Surrey team that won the 2022 County Championship.
+On 30 August 2023 Dunn signed a new contract with Surrey.

+On 21 August 2025, he announced his retirement from professional cricket on medical grounds because of on-going pain from a shoulder injury he sustained during a second XI match against Middlesex in May 2024.

+Personal life

+Dunn is married to Jessica, and they had a daughter, Florence, who suffered from Dravet syndrome, from which she died in March 2023, aged two.